Benton County committee works to distribute America Rescue Plan money

 In March, a criminal justice committee said it wanted voters to consider a measure to expand the jail in the November general election.

-The committee discussed funding for those who scored 3.o and above, which included 18 requests.
+The committee discussed funding for those who scored 3.0 and above, which included 18 requests.

 Justice of the Peace Brian Armas said the requests were easy to rank based on the parameters the committee was given.